Hon. Brad Cathers - Government House Leader

 Mr. Cathers’ experience includes service as Minister of Health and Social Services, Minister of Energy, Mines and Resources, Minister of Community Services, Minister responsible for Yukon Housing Corporation, Minister responsible for Yukon Workers' Compensation Health and Safety Board, Minister responsible for Yukon Liquor Corporation and Yukon Lottery Commission, and Government House Leader.

-He currently serves as Deputy Government House Leader, and has previously served as Government House Leader from December 12, 2005 to August 28, 2009, and from November 5, 2011 to January 16, 2015.
+He currently serves as Government House Leader, a position he was appointed to on May 10, 2016 after serving as Deputy Government House Leader from January 16, 2015 to that date.
+Mr. Cathers previously served as Government House Leader from December 12, 2005 to August 28, 2009, and from November 5, 2011 to January 16, 2015.
 Mr. Cathers also sits on the Members’ Services Board, the Standing Committee on Appointments to Major Government Boards and Committees, and the Standing Committee on Rules, Elections and Privileges.

 Before contesting the general election of 2002, Mr. Cathers was involved in the administration of the Yukon Party, serving as President of the Yukon Party Lake Laberge Riding Association from 1998-1999, and on the territorial executive of the Yukon Party in 2001 and 2002.